Skip to content

 • Cloud Resources (May Appear): Details the specific cloud resource entries as they relate to a single alert, with these individual entries that can be found per-alert feeding the overall impact reflected in an incident.

-Comments and History
+Comments and History section:

 • Comments Section: Allows analysts to add notes and document actions taken or observations about the alert.
 Facilitates communication among team members and maintains a record of investigative steps.